jefferyto/openwrt-vivarium/README.md

 [build system][OpenWrt build system usage] / [SDK][OpenWrt SDK] will be necessary.

-Vivarium has only been tested with Linux (Ubuntu 19.04, to be exact).
+Vivarium has only been tested with Ubuntu Linux.
 Testing with other platforms is welcome.

 [Docker install]: https://docs.docker.com/get-docker/
 [Docker Compose install]: https://docs.docker.com/compose/install/